 No one can keep tabs on their credit around the clock, however, which is where 24/7 credit monitoring comes in.
 Signing up for free credit monitoring will enable you to receive an instant notification anytime there is an important change to your credit report.
 In other words, it reduces lag time when spotting issues and gives you the peace of mind that comes with knowing you won’t miss anything.

-- Make Sure You Have Enough Insurance for a Catastrophe: The past year has shown just how fragile and precious life is.
+- The past year has shown just how fragile and precious life is.
 And if other people depend on you, the last 12 months should illustrate the importance of making sure those people are taken care of, even if you’re not around or able to work.
 In particular, that means taking steps such as purchasing life insurance and disability insurance, in addition to making sure you have enough health insurance coverage.
 Hopefully, your family won’t need to file any claims for a very long time, but it’s better to be prepared.

-- Focus on Physical Health, Given its Strong Connection to Financial Health: There is a clear connection between physical, emotional and financial health, and it was particularly apparent in 2022.
+- There is a clear connection between physical, emotional and financial health, and it was particularly apparent in 2022.
 For starters, the average person spends about $12,530 on health care each year.
 Inflation and the economy are also our biggest sources of stress, according to the American Psychological Association.
 And people who get regular exercise tend to have better credit scores.

 This underscores the importance of getting your financial house in order as well as exercising regularly and engaging in other healthy practices aimed at reducing health care costs.
 It won’t be easy, but this is one resolution that will certainly pay dividends in multiple areas of your life.